Active Exploration via Autoregressive Generation of Missing Data: Theoretical results

 \subsection{The tightness of our regret bound with misspecified priors}

+In this section, for notational convenience, we use $p^*$ and $\widehat{p}$ to denote $p_{\TN{per-action}}^*$ and $\widehat{p}_{\TN{per-action}}$, respectively.
 In Example \ref{ex:prior-sensitivity} we showed the following bound on regret under Thompson sampling applied with a misspecified prior:

-As noted in the discussion following the example, our upper bound suggests that misspecified priors have persistent effects that do not diminish with the time horizon.
+As noted below Example \ref{ex:prior-sensitivity}, our upper bound suggests that misspecified priors have persistent effects that do not diminish with $T$.
 The per-period expected regret remains inflated by a non-vanishing KL divergence term.
 Here we show this is unavoidable in general.

-\begin{example} Now we special case of Example \ref{ex:prior-sensitivity} where the KL divergence term in \eqref{eq:mispecified-prior-regret-repeat} is nearly constant (just $O(\log(T))$) and yet per-period regret is also inflated by a constant.